 Fireworks are magical!
 They’re a staple of summertime and a sign of celebration.
 But, fireworks can also be hazardous!
-When used improperly or unsafely, fireworks pose great risk to your body and especially your eyes.
+When used improperly or unsafely, fireworks pose a great risk to your body and especially your eyes.
 So, if you’re planning to celebrate with fireworks this summer, please pay close attention to the 10 Fireworks Safety Tips below:

 1. Don’t Aim Fireworks at People

-This one should sound obvious, but needs to be said anyway.
+This one should sound obvious but needs to be said anyway.
 For teenagers or younger adults, it can feel like harmless fun to point a small firework at a friend.
 But, the consequences of doing so can be dire.
 Fireworks are fun, but they aren’t toys.
 Never point any projectile at another person.
 If you hit their eyes, it could cause irreparable damage.

 2. Do NOT DIY

 DIY is all the rage now.
 Don’t let that trend hold, here.
 Only use fireworks that are manufactured by a professional.
 Attempting to make your own fireworks can lead to explosions and grave accidents.
 It’s always safety first when using fireworks.
-Your eyes are too important to risk on a DIY-project gone awry.
+Your eyes are too important to risk on a DIY project gone awry.

 3. Use Fireworks in a Clear Area